JuicyBits/Notes/reactjs_notes.md

 > "A component only knows about itself, the properties passed to it, and any child components it may have"

+### Working with Forms in React
+- Working with Forms in React requires special consideration, since forms are inherently stateful

+### Special Notes
-**Be aware of binding issues when using `arrow functions`.  `This` within an arrow function has a different lexical scope**
+- **Be aware of binding issues when using `arrow functions`.  `This` within an arrow function has a different lexical scope**

-**When writing Tables in React, include `tbody` and `thead` -- this is because the browser will automatically create these DOM elements if they are not present, causing discrepencies b/n the Virtual DOM and actual DOM trees**
+- **When writing Tables in React, include `tbody` and `thead` -- this is because the browser will automatically create these DOM elements if they are not present, causing discrepancies b/n the Virtual DOM and actual DOM trees**

+- Use `componentDidMount()` to hold code that should be executed when the component is successfully mounted to the DOM
+- Use `componentWillUnmount()` to hold cleanup code that should be executed when a module (component) is removed from the DOM

+- Use `$r` in console to view the top-level React component
+    - Use `$r.setState()` to alter the state